Real Estate Terminology, Probates, Living Trusts, and Conservatorships

 Inter Vivos Trust

-A trust created “between the living.”
+A trust is created “between the living.”
 The grantor (trustor) is a living person.
 An inter vivos trust can be either revocable or irrevocable.

 A trust whose terms and provisions cannot be changed, modified, altered, amended, or revoked.